 College is only four or five years of our life, and if we’re going to align the next thirty or forty years to something we don’t really like, a time may come when we may have regrets.

 The Sunk-Cost Fallacy of College Degrees

-People are often influenced by the sunk-cost fallacy that they would rather live the rest of their lives based on the actions where they invested time, money, or effort in.
+People are often influenced by the sunk-cost fallacy that they would rather live the rest of their lives based on the actions in which they invested time, money, or effort.